-ACBL Unit 430 (Vancouver) MENTOR/MENTEE SERIES 2013
+ACBL Unit 430 (Vancouver) MENTOR/MENTEE SERIES 2014

+If you are an up-and-coming bridge player with less than 200 master points, you won't want to miss these games!
+We will pair you with an experienced player from the Vancouver area who will share their expertise with you in developing your game.
+As a Mentee, you will play 24 boards with a Mentor at any or all of the four Mentor/Mentee games scheduled for 2014.
 As well as having time after the game to discuss the hands you have just played with your Mentor, you will receive a complete hand record and analysis to take away with you at the end of the game.
-We have also introduced a “Vugraph” presentation where after the game, some of the Mentors will discuss a number of hands while the audience follow the bidding and play on a BBO bridge table projected on the wall.
+We will also host a “Vugraph” presentation where after the game, one of the Mentors will discuss a number of hands while the audience follow the bidding and play on a BBO bridge table projected on the wall.

 The best way to improve your game is to play with the best partners, in the best games you can find, and here is your chance, in a friendly and supportive atmosphere.

 What we ask from the Mentees is that you come to the game with an open mind, willing to learn.
 There are many different approaches to this game, what one expert may tell you may not be the same as the next.
 It is up to you and your partner to decide on the approach that best suits you.